session-replay-tools/tcpcopy/README.md

    `./tcpcopy -x 80-61.135.233.160:8080 -s 61.135.233.161 -c 62.135.200.x`

    In this example, `tcpcopy` captures packets on port 80 from the current server, changes the client IP address to one from the 62.135.200.x range, and sends these packets to port 8080 on the target server (61.135.233.160).
 It also connects to 61.135.233.161 to request `intercept` to forward response packets.
-While the `-c parameter` is optional, it is used here to simplify route commands.
+While the `-c parameter` is optional, it is used here to simplify route rules.

 ## Note